jimz011/homekit-infused/README.md

 Now lets get into the custom-cards and components you will need (components are optional as they might not apply to you).
 Cards:
+* [Lovelace-Auto-Entities](https://github.com/thomasloven/lovelace-auto-entities) - Not supported, install Manually - This card does what monster-card does but slightly different.
+Use it to make entities/cards show up/hide depending on a domains/entities state.
 * [Weather-Card-Graph](https://github.com/sgttrs/lovelace-weather-card-chart) - Not supported, install Manually - This card is almost the same as most weather cards for lovelace, however this one has a neat graph (and no colored icons which is in my opinion cleaner).
 * [More-Info-Card](https://github.com/thomasloven/lovelace-more-info-card) - Not supported, install Manually - This card will show you the more-info window of an entity as a card.
 This is used for the weather panel in my setup.
 * [Card-Loader](https://github.com/thomasloven/lovelace-card-loader) - Not supported, install Manually - This mod will make sure cards are loaded before they are presented.
 Without this cards might not load until a refresh of the page.